IBMPredictiveAnalytics/SPSSINC_QUANTREG/Readme.md

 # SPSSINC QUANTREG
 ## Estimate one or more conditional quantiles for a linear model.
- This procedure estimates one or more conditional quantile  s (0 <= q <= 1) for a linear model, using the rq function from the R   quantreg package.
-In contrast, ordinary regression estimates the cond  itional mean.
-The procedure allows you to choose the estimation algor  ithm as well as the method for estimating the standard error.
-You can   save both the residuals from the regression and the estimated coeffi  cients.
+ This procedure estimates one or more conditional quantile  s (0 <= q <= 1) for a linear model.
+In contrast, ordinary regression estimates the conditional mean.
+The procedure allows you to choose the estimation algorithm as well as the method for estimating the standard error.
+You can save both the residuals from the regression and the estimated coefficients.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

+Note: The SPSSINC QUANTREG extension is installed as part of IBM SPSS Statistics-Essentials for R.

 ---
 Installation intructions